Aizuwakamatsu: Exploring the Byakkotai and Tsurugajo

 Aizumisato Town, Hongō pottery experience

-It is said that pottery making began when the Aizu lord, Gamō Ujisato, had the tiles for the current Tsuruga Castle made.
+It is said that the production of pottery began when the Aizu lord, Gamō Ujisato, had the tiles for the current Tsuruga Castle made.
 Later, in the early Edo period, Matsudaira Masayuki, the founder of the Aizu Matsudaira clan, invited potters from Owari to start full-scale production.

 15:30

-In the battle at Tonokuchihara in the first year of the Meiji era (1868), the Byakkotai boys suffered a decisive blow.
-As they fled to Iimoriyama through a tunnel, they mistakenly believed that Tsuruga Castle had fallen while watching a city fire, and the Byakkotai boys committed suicide on the spot.
+In the Battle of Tonokuchihara in the first year of the Meiji era (1868), the young members of the White Tiger Brigade suffered a decisive blow.
+As they fled through the tunnel to Mount Iimori, they mistakenly believed that Tsuruga Castle had fallen while watching the city fire, and the young members of the White Tiger Brigade committed suicide on the spot.
 (The image shows the Aizu Festival.)

 16:30

-Aizu's hidden retreat, Higashiyama Onsen, is said to have been discovered about 1300 years ago by the famous monk Gyoki, and it is a historic hot spring resort counted among the Three Scenic Areas of Oshu.
-Enjoy the atmosphere of the past while soaking your feet in the foot bath.
+Aizu's hidden retreat, Higashiyama Onsen, is said to have been discovered by the famous monk Gyoki about 1300 years ago and is a historic hot spring village counted among the Three Scenic Areas of Oushu.
+Enjoy the atmosphere of the past and soak your feet in the foot bath.

 17:30

-We will pick you up at your designated location such as a hotel.
+We will pick you up and drop you off at your specified location, such as a hotel.

 LINE Contact